UPDATE: Santa Barbara County confirms 2 COVID-19 deaths in Santa Maria, 2 in Santa Barbara

 The deaths of two individuals in Santa Maria and one in Santa Barbara were reported Monday, with an additional death in Santa Barbara reported Tuesday.

-The individual from Santa Barbara, whose death was announced Monday, was also over the age of 70 and was residing in a congregate living facility, which is categorized differently than a skilled nursing facility, according to the department.
+The individual from Santa Barbara, whose death was announced Monday, was over the age of 70, had underlying health conditions and was residing in a congregate living facility, which is categorized differently than a skilled nursing facility, according to the department.

-The second death in Santa Barbara, reported Tuesday, was an individual between the ages of 50 and 69 who also resided in a congregate living facility.
+The second death in Santa Barbara, reported Tuesday, was an individual between the ages of 50 and 69 with underlying health conditions who also resided in a congregate living facility.

 The Santa Barbara County Public Health Department did not clarify whether the two Santa Barbara deaths were associated with the same congregate living facility.